 At Sussex, Stacey contributes her extensive experience and expertise in communications, marketing, and digital advocacy.
 Her background in both the private and public sectors adds valuable insights and strategic thinking towards building out successful digital campaign needs for clients.

-Stacey is a seasoned communications, marketing, and digital advocacy professional with over 12 years of experience in the private and public sectors.
-At Natural Resources Canada (NRCan), she worked on the brand development and marketing of the 2 Billion Trees program, the State of Canada's Forests Report, and advertising campaigns for the Office of Energy Efficiency.
+During her tenure at Natural Resources Canada (NRCan), she played a key role in brand development and marketing for the 2-Billion Trees program, the State of Canada's Forests Report, and advertising campaigns for the Office of Energy Efficiency.

-She held several policy and communications positions with Global Affairs Canada, Immigration, Refugees and Citizenship Canada, Innovation, Science and Economic Development, and the Senate of Canada.
+Throughout her career, Stacey held policy and communications positions at notable organizations such as Global Affairs Canada, Immigration, Refugees and Citizenship Canada, Innovation, Science and Economic Development, and the Senate of Canada.

-Stacey previously worked at a Canadian public affairs firm, providing strategic counsel to industry associations, coalitions, and not-for-profits.
-She also led the design and implementation of full-scale national advocacy campaigns.
+Prior to Sussex, she also worked at a Canadian public affairs firm, where she provided strategic counsel to industry associations, coalitions, and not-for-profits.
+Notably, she led the design and implementation of comprehensive national advocacy campaigns.

-Stacey holds a Hons BA from Carleton University’s innovative human rights program, a BA in Sociology and Women’s Studies from the University of Windsor, and a Certificate in International Humanitarian Law from the University of Ottawa’s Faculty of Law.
+Stacey holds an Honours BA from Carleton University’s innovative human rights program, a BA in Sociology and Women’s Studies from the University of Windsor, and a Certificate in International Humanitarian Law from the University of Ottawa’s Faculty of Law.

 An unapologetic Star Wars geek, Stacey teaches piano to little kids and devours Tolkien in her spare time.